Affidavits and solemn declarations

 (a) appears personally before the lawyer,

-(b) acknowledges that he or she is the deponent,
+(b) acknowledges that they are the deponent,

 (c) understands or appears to understand the statement contained in the document,